 - Marker Based Augmented Reality

 - This technology makes use of sensors and a marker to get the desired results.
 The sensor, in this case, can be a camera whereas the marker can be something as simple as a QR code.
-For example, a QR code sticker can be put on the hood of a car which will allow you to see a virtual hood on the car when you see it through the camera.
+A QR code sticker, for example, can be put on the hood of a car which will allow you to see a virtual hood on the car when you see it through the camera.

 - Marker-less Augmented Reality